humdrum-tools/humdrum-documentation/guide/ch24/index.md

 whose name is literally `inputfile`.
 If we wanted to, we could edit our script and update the name of the input filename every time we want to use the command.
-However, it would be more convenient to specify the input filename on the command line \-- as we can do for other commands.
+However, it would be more convenient to specify the input filename on the command line &mdash; as we can do for other commands.
 For example, it would be convenient to be able to type commands such as the following: